An American Flag waving against a bright blue sky.

 Additional Festivities

-Leading up to July 4th, Philly’s Wawa Welcome America Festival packs the calendar with some unmissable events that celebrate the city’s deep roots in history and culture.
-Festivities kick off on June 19th with the Juneteenth Block Party at the African American Museum, where you’ll find live performances, food trucks, and plenty of family-friendly fun.
+Now extended to July 4th, Philly’s Wawa Welcome America Festival packs the calendar with some unmissable events.
+Festivities kick off on June 19th with the Juneteenth Block Party at the African American Museum.
+There’ll be where you’ll find live performances, food trucks, and plenty of family-friendly fun.

 Bristol, Rhode Island

-Nicknamed ‘America’s Most Patriotic Town’, Bristol proudly hosts the nation’s oldest continuous Independence Day celebration, a tradition that began in 1785 when Revolutionary War veteran Rev. Henry Wight organized the first Patriotic Exercises.
-What started as a simple ceremony of prayer and oratory has grown into a multi-week celebration famous for its community involvement and patriotic spirit.
+Nicknamed ‘America’s Most Patriotic Town’, Bristol proudly hosts the nation’s oldest continuous Independence Day celebration.
+This tradition began in 1785 when Revolutionary War veteran Rev. Henry Wight organized the first Patriotic Exercises.
+What started as a simple ceremony of prayer and oratory has grown into a multi-week celebration.
+It’s still famous for its community involvement and patriotic spirit.

 Signature Events

-Bristol, Rhode Island, kicks off its storied Independence Day celebration with a dazzling fireworks display over Bristol Harbor on the evening of July 3rd at 9:30 PM.
-This beautiful show lights up the waterfront and serves as a brilliant prelude to the town’s historic celebrations.
+Bristol, Rhode Island, kicks off its storied Independence Day celebration with a fireworks display over Bristol Harbor on the evening of July 3rd at 9:30 PM.
+This beautiful show lights up the waterfront, a brilliant intro to the town’s celebrations.

-Visitors are encouraged to arrive early to enjoy the downtown charm, where quaint shops and local restaurants provide a welcoming landing to the evening’s main event.
+Visitors should arrive early to enjoy the downtown charm.
+Quaint shops and local restaurants are a sweet landing to the evening’s main event.
 The harbor area fills up quickly, so securing a good viewing spot well in advance is advised.

-The following morning, on July 4th at 10:30 AM, Bristol hosts the Military, Civic, and Firemen’s Parade, the oldest continuous Fourth of July parade in the United States, a tradition dating back to 1785.
+The following morning, on July 4th at 10:30 AM, Bristol hosts the Military, Civic, and Firemen’s Parade.
 This begins at the corner of Chestnut Street and proceeds south along Hope Street, concluding then on High Street between State and Bradford Streets.

 Prime Viewing Locations